10 top tips for making your business cards a great success

 Research and replicate

 Take notice of other people’s business cards.
 Look in your wallet or purse.
 Which cards have you kept and why?
 Consider how the cards represent the business and how they make you as a consumer feel about the business.
 There are endless options to consider and researching these will give you plenty of inspiration for your own design.

 The overall look or image needs to complement your business.
 This can be achieved in many ways; through texture, colour, font and other methods explored below.
 These all need to tie in together to achieve an overall look.

 There are some great designs out there that really stand out.
 You may consider a different shaped card, unusual folding or even a pop-up card.

 Which paper shall I choose?

-You need to consider the thickness of paper you would like.
+You need to consider the thickness of the paper you would like.
 Too thin can feel cheap and flimsy.
 Too thick and it might not fit in your customer’s wallet easily.
 There are also different colours of papers, remember to check that the colours you want will come out as you expect on the colour paper you choose.
-This advice also covers special effects, that work well on some papers, but so well on others.
+This advice also covers special effects, which work well on some papers, but not so well on others.
 Your designer or printer should be able to advise you with this.
-There are some great textured papers that feel really appealing and add an extra interest to the design.
+There are some great textured papers that feel really appealing and add extra interest to the design.

 Which font style shall I choose?

 There are plenty of fonts available for you to consider.
-Websites are available with hundreds of options on to inspire you.
+Websites are available with hundreds of options to inspire you.
 The general advice is to use no more than two different fonts on each page, as otherwise it can look confusing and crowded.

 Which colours to use?